MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/api-ref/xsapi/live-introduction-to-xbox-live-apis.md

 - Supports applications targeting Xbox One XDK platform, and Universal Windows Platform (UWP) x86, x64 and ARM architectures.
 - Errors are handled via exceptions in all languages including C++/CX.
 - C++/WinRT is also supported.
 More information about C++/WinRT can be found at [https://moderncpp.com/2016/10/13/cppwinrt-available-on-github/](https://moderncpp.com/2016/10/13/cppwinrt-available-on-github/)
+- For more information on WinRT reference, see <a href="https://docs.microsoft.com/dotnet/api/?view=xboxlive-dotnet-2017.11.20171204.01" target="_blank">Xbox Live WinRT SDK API Reference &#11008;</a>

 Here's an example of calling the XSAPI WinRT API using C++/WinRT: